打小人Beatpetty

 • Placing the jar somewhere it gets disturbed daily.
 A jar in active rotation at the front of the freezer gets moved, jostled, and eventually used up in the ordinary business of a shared kitchen.
 The back of the freezer, away from daily traffic, is the traditional placement for a reason

-Because a freezer spell is classified as defensive rather than offensive, it carries a lower bar for justification than a curse or revenge working — but "lower bar" is not "no bar."
+Because binding is classified as defensive rather than offensive, it carries a lower bar for justification than a curse or revenge working — but "lower bar" is not "no bar."
 The traditional framing asks a simple question before casting: is this person actively causing harm right now, or did they simply disagree with you, outcompete you, or move on from you?
 A freezer spell fits the first situation.
 It is a poor fit, by the tradition's own internal logic, for the second — using cold-binding magic on someone who has done nothing more than exist in a role you wanted is the exact "willy-nilly" misuse rootworkers warn against.

 A hand closing a chest freezer lid over a hidden binding jar, warm kitchen light spilling from above contrasting with cold white frost inside, dark and quiet atmosphere